SUTLZY/Self-Driving-Cars/Part2：State Estimation and Localization for Self-Driving Cars/Module 2 - State Estimation - Linear and Nonlinear Kalman Filters/Module2.md

 By the end of this lesson, you'll be able to

-- Describe the common filter as a state estimator that works in two stages：（1）prediction and （2）correction.
+- Describe the common filter as a state estimator that works in two stages：（1）prediction（2）correction.

 - Understand the difference between motion and measurement models